accelero-cloud/appkernel/docs/index.rst

 What is Appkernel?
 ------------------
-A beautiful python framework "for humans", enabling you to deliver a REST enabled micro-services from zero to production within minutes (no kidding: literally within minutes).
+A beautiful python framework "for humans", enabling to deliver a REST enabled micro-services from zero to production within minutes (no kidding: literally within minutes).
-It is powered by Flask and it offers native support for MongoDB data stores.
+It is powered by Flask and it offers native support for MongoDB repositories.

 The codebase is thoroughly tested under Python 2.7 (3.4+ and PyPy are planned for the release 1.0).